dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     GET /api/33/gateways/{uid}

 New gateway configuraitons can be added using POST.
-POST api requires type request parameter and currently its value can have either one *http,bulksms,clickatell*.
+POST api requires type request parameter and currently its value can have either one *http,bulksms,clickatell,smpp*.
 First added gateway will be set to default.
 Only one gateway is allowed to be default at one time.
 Default gateway can only be changed through its api.
 If default gateway is removed then the next one the list will automatically becomes default.

     POST /api/33/gateways